Seek the Lord

 Pray With Me

-Lord, You have come to seek and to save that which was lost.
-In the hour of trial, at times when friends seem unable to understand or to help, when the power of my will has been worn, when my soul has grown weary, I have never reached out in vain for Your hand.
-Like the one lost sheep I have been the object of Your search.
-I cannot understand why but I know it is true.
-Oh seeking Shepherd, Your search is over.
+Lord, you have come to seek and save what was lost.
+In the hour of trial, when friends seem unable to understand or to help, when I have lost my will, when my soul has grown weary, I have never reached out in vain for your hand.
+You search for me like the lost sheep.
+I cannot understand why, but I know it is true.
+Oh, seeking Shepherd, your search is over.

-I remember how He, for my redemption, once humbled Himself and became obedient unto death, even the death of the Cross.
-Remembering this, I will humbly seek You, Lord, and accept the gift of righteousness which is Yours to give and mine to receive by faith alone.
+I remember how he, for my redemption, once humbled himself and became obedient unto death, even the death of the Cross.
+Remembering this, I humbly seek you, Lord, and accept the gift of righteousness which is yours to give and mine to receive by faith alone.

 In His name who is Lord to the glory of God the Father.
 Amen.